sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 style of programming is used in Node.js.
 Thread sharing, aka lightweight-threads, fibers, goroutines, is present in Node.js, Go, Play framework, etc.

+"Don't hog the thread".
+This statement only makes sense in non-preemptive or cooperative multitasking, i.e. where a thread is shared.
+Cooperative multitasking makes sense when you are dealing with a resource that is inherently synchronous, like updating a user interface.
+But databases, I/O, network services, are all asynchronous, so why would you use cooperative multitasking?

 # Rewind the clocks to Windows 3.1

 In 1992 with Windows 3.1 we had this thing non-preemptive multitasking, i.e. "Cooperative Multitasking".